BZoennchen/supercollider-book/chapters/sounddesign/filters/5-resonance.md

 What we observe in that case is **resonance**!
 If the musical object is excited by frequencies that coincide with its natural resonant frequencies, then it will vibrate in sympathy with the source oscillator.
-Otherwise it will approximately 'stand still'.
+Otherwise it will approximately stand still.
 How a musical instrument resonate has a great effect on the color of its sound ([timbre](sec-timbre)).

 Resonance filters boost certain frequencies, making the harmonics at those frequencies louder than they were in the input signal.